Rungutan/sentry-fargate-cf-stack/README.md

-# Sentry Performance Monitoring
+# Sentry Fargate CloudFormation stack

-A reference of this article is available on the Rungutan Blog here -> https://rungutan.com/blog/sentry-performance-monitoring/.
+A reference of this article is available on the Rungutan Blog here -> https://rungutan.com/blog/sentry-fargate-cf-stack/.

 ## What is Performance Monitoring?